| Note I: This method may not be

 open and under sufficient positive pressure to permit

 the line to be filled with liquid.
+Appropriate action should be taken to

 ensure that any venting of vapours or release of-liquids